Resources for Writers

 Thanks to many people for contributions to this list, including: June Adler, Chuck Arguello, John Birch, Nicole Dweck, Richard Errington, Kyle Frisina, Yorker Kageyama, Mark Podolsky, Olugbenga Opesanwo, and Andrew Silver.

-Book doctors, writing consultants, editors, and coaches
+Services: Book doctors, writing consultants, editors, coaches, proofeditors, and technical help.

 (Listing here does not constitute a recommendation by Meredith Sue Willis.
 In some cases, however, there is a personal recommendation from students or agents or other people I know.
 The fees for these editors and coaches vary considerably, but an hourly rate of $60 to $90 is not atypical.
 Prices for a full length manuscript, for example, hover around $1500, depending on various factors, including the fame of the editor.)